cloudera/livy/README.rst

     % cd livy
     % mvn package

-By default Livy is built against CDH 5.5's distribution of Spark (currently based off Spark 1.5.0).
+By default Livy is built against CDH 5.5's distribution of Spark (based off Spark 1.5.0).
 You can build Livy against a different version of Spark by setting the ``spark.version`` property:

 .. code:: shell